mhxynh/vcat-backend/README.md

 docker compose up --build
 ```

-The frontend container loads Cognito values from `../vcat-frontend/.env`, so make sure that file contains real `REACT_APP_USER_POOL_ID` and `REACT_APP_APP_CLIENT_ID` values before logging in.
+> **Important**: The frontend container loads Cognito values from `../vcat-frontend/.env`, so make sure that file contains real `REACT_APP_USER_POOL_ID` and `REACT_APP_APP_CLIENT_ID` values before logging in.

+### Running the Stack

-This starts:
+This command initializes and starts:

 - Postgres at `localhost:5432`
 - Backend SAM local API at `http://localhost:3001`
 - Frontend React app at `http://localhost:3000`

+### Backend Routing Warmup Options

 The first startup can take a little longer because compose builds the local Lambda invoke image and the backend container warms the core local SAM API routes before the frontend starts.

-To warm every mounted route before the frontend starts, run with `WARM_BACKEND_ROUTES=all docker compose up --build`; to only wait until SAM is listening, use `WARM_BACKEND_ROUTES=off`.
+- To warm every mounted route before the frontend starts: `WARM_BACKEND_ROUTES=all docker compose up --build`

-Postgres is initialized from `database/schema.sql` and `database/seed.sql` the first time the Docker volume is created.
-Cognito is not containerized; the frontend and backend continue to use the AWS-hosted Cognito configuration.

-For Docker local development, compose builds a `vcat-backend-lambda-local` invoke image containing the shared Python dependencies that normally live in `CommonDependencyLayer`.
-The backend entrypoint generates `.docker-sam/docker-template.yaml` from `template.yaml`, removes that local layer from the Docker-only template, and runs `sam local start-api` directly against the source folders.
-The generated Docker-only template uses the Docker engine's local architecture (`x86_64` on Intel/Windows Docker engines, `arm64` on Apple Silicon) so SAM's internal rapid images match the locally built invoke image.
-The production `template.yaml` remains unchanged.
-SAM launches Lambda runtime containers through Docker, so the compose service mounts the Docker socket, joins those Lambda containers to the `vcat-dev` network, and uses `host.docker.internal` for SAM-to-Lambda runtime traffic.
-The Docker command uses SAM's `docker` config environment so it does not inherit the default eager warm-container setting from `samconfig.toml`.

-The backend entrypoint derives SAM's Docker-visible `.docker-sam` path from the `/app` bind mount.
-If that path is incorrect for your Docker engine, set `SAM_DOCKER_VOLUME_BASEDIR` manually, then rerun `docker compose up --build`.
+- To skip warmup and only wait until SAM is listening: W`ARM_BACKEND_ROUTES=off docker compose up --build`

+### Verifying the Local Stack

-To verify the running Docker stack, run:
+To verify the health and data workflows of the running Docker stack, run:

 ```bash
 python scripts/docker_smoke_test.py
 ```

-The smoke test checks the frontend, backend API, key read routes, a temporary create/update/delete workflow, and the export/import/help-media URL routes.
-It deletes its temporary data before exiting.
+The smoke test verifies frontend/backend connectivity, reads core control routes, executes a temporary CRUD workflow, tests S3 export/import routes, and automatically tears down its temporary test data before exiting.

-## Step-by-Step Local Start
+## Step-by-Step Manual Local Start

 1. **Clone the repo**: `git clone https://github.com/mhxynh/vcat-backend.git`
-2. **Install dependencies**: Run `python scripts/setup.py` to check your AWS credentials and install the necessary Python libraries.
+2. **Install dependencies**: Run `python scripts/setup.py` to audit your machine's AWS configurations and configure Python dependencies.

-   This script will
-   - Verify that you have the AWS CLI installed.
-   - Check if your machine is successfully authenticated with our AWS environment.
-   - Guide you through the aws configure process if you aren't connected yet.
-   - Automatically `run pip install -r requirements.txt`.
+   This utility script will automatically verify your AWS CLI installation, check your connectivity to our AWS ecosystem, guide you through `aws configure` if needed, and execute `pip install -r requirements.txt`.

 3. **Configure Environment**: We use two files to manage secrets.
-This file is **git-ignored** to keep our database secure.
+These files are **git-ignored** to keep our database secure.
-   - File 1: `.env` (Used by local utility scripts)
+   - File 1: `.env` (Used by local utility and maintenance scripts)
      - `cp .env.example .env`
      - Fill in the `DB_PASSWORD`
-   - File 2: `env.json` (Used by Docker/SAM)
+   - File 2: `env.json` (Used by SAM during local API simulation)
      - `cp env.json.example env.json`
      - Ensure the `DB_PASSWORD` matches your `.env`

 ## Local Database Setup (Sandbox)

-If you are working on database schema changes or want to test without an internet connection, you need to initialize your local PostgreSQL "Sandbox."
+If you are working on database schema changes or want to test without an internet connection, you need to initialize a local PostgreSQL sandbox.

 Run these commands **once** to create and seed your local DB: